whitefusionhq/fullstackrubydev/src/_posts/2021-01-06-everything-you-need-to-know-about-destructuring-in-ruby-3.md

 ---
 title: Everything You Need to Know About Destructuring in Ruby 3
-subtitle: How improved pattern matching and rightward assignment make it possible to “destructure” hashes and arrays in Ruby 3.
+subtitle: Updated for Ruby 3.1!
+How improved pattern matching and rightward assignment make it possible to “destructure” hashes and arrays in Ruby 3.
 categories:
 - Ruby 3 Fundamentals
 author: jared